Patti and I in Fun Times

 We didn’t become involved sexually until well into our relationship.
 She wanted to before I did.
 More than once, she whispered in my ear after a couple glasses of wine or Scotch and water that she would give me a ride that would knock my socks off.
 But each time, I put her off by either accusing her of just teasing or only wanting to go to bed with me because I reminded her of her late husband.
 The truth is that I was reluctant to become that involved with her because she was several years my senior.

 It finally happened, though.
 It was at the old Miramar Hotel and Resort on the beach in Santa Barbara while we were attending the Santa Barbara Writers' Conference one year in the late 1980s.
 I was taking a nap in my cottage when she came in, crawled into bed beside me, and snuggled.

 I awoke from the warmth and movement of her body, and without further hesitation on my part, we began a wild and torrid romance that was everything she had joked it would be.
 Although she enjoyed foreplay, it wasn’t necessary to arouse and animate her.
 Entry and the slightest prodding were enough.
-Most of the time, she climaxed within seconds and usually more than once during intercourse thereafter.

 We maintained separate residences so that her son, daughters, and grandchildren would not get upset about her living with a man to whom she was not married.
 But in every other way, we were together—a couple, or to use a popular singles term, an item.

 We got along great—rarely had an argument, and as time passed, that worried me.
 My experience with women had conditioned me to expect that sooner or later the M-word—marriage—would creep into our conversations.